rcheung03/League-of-Legends/README.md

 |            0 |     1607 |       99864 |
 |            1 |     6673 |      152791 |

-I groupby first baron with the cleaned dataset and calculate the sum of the statistics.
-Here we can see the difference in wins and team kills based on first baron.
+I groupby `firstbaron` with the cleaned dataset and calculate the sum of the statistics.
+Here we can see the difference in `result` and `teamkills` based on `firstbaron`.

 ## Assessment of Missingness